top of page

 I became a single mother overnight—not in title, but in reality.

 There were days I didn’t eat so my daughter could.
 Nights I stretched meals, prayed over my empty wallet, and trusted God to multiply what little we had.
-Moments where I worked multiple jobs—not to get ahead, but just to stay afloat.
+I worked multiple jobs—not to get ahead, but just to stay afloat.
+I learned how to calculate life in diapers and dollars.
+I carried exhaustion like a second skin.
+I kept going even when my body was running on faith alone.

 And still—God provided.